 I made this recipe twice in one week.
 Our two daughters had a rough week, and I needed some guinea pigs to try it out, so I made a batch for both families.
 I also shared the recipe with a friend in Arizona who made it the same night!

 This recipe is so versatile!
 One night I used apricot preserves, and the next time I used orange marmalade.
 Peach preserves would be delicious, too, I’m sure!
-I used one of our favorite French dressings, but there are many other delicious variations out there like Catalina!
+I used one of our favorite French dressings, but there are many other delicious variations like Catalina!
 For those of us lucky ducks in Nebraska, I’ll bet Dorothy Lynch would be amazing!

 My friend used chicken thighs and added soy sauce.
 Next time, she plans to add garlic and red pepper flakes to kick it up a notch!

 There are so many yummy things you could do with leftovers, if there are any!
 Cut the chicken into strips, tuck it in a wrap, layer it on top of a green salad, and add some mandarin oranges, green onion, and sliced almonds!
 Chop it on top of a pizza with barbecue sauce, or stuff it in a baked potato and add shredded cheese and diced tomatoes!
 I’m a big fan of what I call “plan-overs”!

 It’s not just for chicken!
 I bet this would be equally fantastic using boneless pork cutlets or pork tenderloin!
 I’m going to try that version next!